 I believe that every accident attorney will tell you, “yes, you absolutely need UM/UIM.”
-Though it is not required in the state of California, because we live in Orange County, we believe that it is the right decision to have it.
+Though it is not required in the state of California, and because we live in Orange County where traffic accidents on the freeways are an everyday occurrence, we believe that it is the right decision to have UM/UIM.

 Every state, minus New Hampshire requires all drivers to have some form of car insurance.
 Despite these requirements, the amount of people we have seen without car insurance is staggering.
 According to a study done in 2015, 13% of drivers in the United States did not have car insurance coverage.
 Breaking that down, that means that 1 in 8 drivers on the roads are uninsured.
 And with the number of people I see commuting on the 5 freeway everyday, that is concerning to me.